JasonSteving99/claro-lang/mdbook-docs/src/type_inference/types_constrained_by_context.md

 # Types Constrained by Context

 Whenever a type is contextually required, the value/expression placed in that position will be type checked to have the expected type.
-Otherwise the compiler tries to infer the type.
+Otherwise, the compiler tries to infer the type.

 For example, when you assign a value to a variable declared to have some type, the assigned value must contextually have the same type as the variable, and Claro will statically type-check that this is true: